rubys/bootstrap/bylaws.md

 that would be prohibited by applicable antitrust laws.
-Each Member shall assume responsibility to provide appropriate legal counsel to its representatives acting under these By-laws regarding the importance of limiting the scope of their discussions to the topics that relate to the Purpose of the Foundation, whether or not such discussions take place during formal meetings, informal gatherings or otherwise.
+Each Member shall assume responsibility to provide appropriate legal counsel to its representatives acting under these By-laws regarding the importance of limiting the scope of their discussions to the topics that relate to the Purpose of the $FOUNDATION, whether or not such discussions take place during formal meetings, informal gatherings or otherwise.

 ### Section 13.2 Availability of Intellectual Property
-It is the good faith objective of the Foundation (a) to make all Open Source Software available promptly as it is developed and owned by the Foundation on the same terms and conditions to all Members and at the same point in time to all Members, and (b) to make all such Open Source Software available to all non-Members under the same Open Source license(s).
+It is the good faith objective of the $FOUNDATION (a) to make all Open Source Software available promptly as it is developed and owned by the $FOUNDATION on the same terms and conditions to all Members and at the same point in time to all Members, and (b) to make all such Open Source Software available to all non-Members under the same Open Source license(s).

 ### Section 13.3 No Obligation to Endorse
-No Member shall, by reason of its Membership or participation in the Foundation or otherwise, be obligated to license from the Foundation, use or endorse any intellectual property developed or endorsed by the Foundation, or to conform any of its products to any Platform developed or adopted by the Foundation, nor shall any such Member be precluded from independently licensing, using or endorsing similar intellectual property, platform, software, specifications or documentation developed by it or by others.
+No Member shall, by reason of its Membership or participation in the $FOUNDATION or otherwise, be obligated to license from the $FOUNDATION, use or endorse any intellectual property developed or endorsed by the $FOUNDATION, or to conform any of its products to any Platform developed or adopted by the $FOUNDATION, nor shall any such Member be precluded from independently licensing, using or endorsing similar intellectual property, platform, software, specifications or documentation developed by it or by others.
 No provision of these By-Laws or the membership agreement shall be interpreted to prevent any Member from using any